dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 not present these rules here, they can be found, for example, in \cite{TAPL}.

 {>> I can't help but feel that tuples are given a rather step motherly treatment :-) <<}

-In general, we can view the $isCompatible$ relation in MIL as a subtyping relation extended to monads and their combinations with monad cons.

 The core of determining whether two monads are compatible is the following non-commutative operation: